Pushkaraggg/Youtube-Channel-Performance-Analysis-/README.md

 - **Engagement is more crucial than just subscriber count**—channels with high engagement rates thrive despite smaller audiences.
 - **Frequent uploads alone do not guarantee success**—quality and relevance play a larger role in retention.
 - **Sentiment analysis provides valuable viewer feedback**—channels should refine content based on audience reception.
 - **Data-driven improvements empower creators**—focusing on engagement, visibility, and strategy is key to long-term success.

-This update now includes key questions from the dashboard alongside the relevant findings and insights.
-Let me know if you'd like any additional refinements! 🚀